 NOTE: The LAN settings, such as community string and SMTP server IP address, affect both the CMC and the external settings of the chassis.

-NOTE: If you have two CMCs (primary and standby) on the chassis, and they are both connected to the network, the standby CMC automatically assumes the network settings in the event of failover of the primary CMC.
+NOTE: If you have two CMCs (active and standby) on the chassis, and they are connected to the network, the standby CMC automatically assumes the network settings of the active CMC in the event of failover.